MichaelRCruz/thoughts/README.md

-after reading please note that it's the result of momentary inspiration and may not work out later
+_...after reading please note that it's the result of momentary inspiration with zero research or background in mathematics and science.

-# 0. Factor-of-Five something using Flag Notation or whatever you want to call it for now
+# 0. Asymptotic State and Flag Notation (whatever you want to call it for now)

 > The best way I can get my thoughts down regarding approach is through recollection of a friendly walk-and-talk for some outdoor coffee.
 My friend, a very bright engineer, politely listened as I babbled.

+### `f(x) = 1/x`

 _Any_ piece of software, simple or complex, designed to compute state requires time to run the process.